Guide to Great Sand Dunes National Park

 Youth Sand Sled

-Things to Do at Great Sand Dunes!
+Things to Do at Great Sand Dunes

 Great Sand Dunes National Park, Girl Who Travels the World

-• Hike to High Dune or Zapapta Falls: High Dune is the one of the tallest in the park ~ so if you are intrepid, adventurous, & in good shape: give this one a try.
+• Hike to High Dune or Zapapta FallsHigh Dune is the one of the tallest in the park.
+So if you’re intrepid, adventurous, & in good shape: give this a try.
 From the parking lot, it should take you about an hour to reach.
 If you really want a sand challenge, try hiking Star Dune ~ the tallest dune in the park, at 755 feet.
-This is a six-mile hike, so plan to spend at least five hours & start early, bringing lots of water!
-If it’s too hot or you prefer shade, try hiking to Zapata Falls, which are located just a few miles outside the park (look for the sign off 150).
-You’ll walk a half-mile thru cool water (prepare to get wet) or by balancing on a log bridge, in order to see the hidden Zapata Falls.
+This is a six-mile hike, so plan to spend at least five hours & start early.
+Bring lots of water!
+If it’s too hot or you prefer shade, hike to Zapata Falls, which are located just a few miles outside the park (look for the sign off Hwy 150).
+You’ll walk a half-mile thru cool water (prepare to get wet) or balance on a log bridge, to see the hidden Zapata Falls.

 Great Sand Dunes National Park, Girl Who Travels the World